The Horton-Strahler number of butterfly trees: Butterfly trees

 \subsection{Simple butterfly trees}

-Simple butterfly trees are formed using gluing operations on \textit{identical} copies of the previous level tree, resulting in a fractal tree structure.
-Of particular note, then the simple butterfly trees necessarily fill out a rectangular lattice, where the height is achieved by the node at the bottom corner of this lattice \cite{PZ24}.
-(See \Cref{fig:Simple butterfly trees}.)
-Our previous work established a full distributional description for the height of simple butterfly trees (see \Cref{eq: s height dist}).
-Similar other statistics are directly then outlined by studying this rectangular lattice, such as the maximal width or distribution of widths at a fixed depth.
-We are now interested in extending these results to consider the HS.
+Simple butterfly trees are formed using gluing operations on \emph{identical} copies of the previous level tree, producing a fractal structure.
+In particular, simple butterfly trees fill out a rectangular lattice, where the height is achieved by the node at the bottom corner of this lattice \cite{PZ24} (see \Cref{fig:Simple butterfly trees}).
+Our previous work established a full distributional description for the height of uniformly random simple butterfly trees:

-A key approach in modeling distributional properties of simple butterfly trees uses a \textit{compressed butterfly permutation} representation of $\pi_n \in \B_{n,s}$.
-Since $\pi_n = \prod_{j = 1}^n (1 \ 2)^{x_j}$ for $x_j \in \{0,1\}$, then we can sufficiently capture the final form of $\pi_n$ using the $n$-bitstring $\V x \in \{0,1\}^n$.
-This has the immediate advantage that one can compute some statistics for the corresponding permutation directly from the bitstring instead of first constructing the permutation.
+for $Y_n \sim \operatorname{Binom}(n,1/2)$.
+Other statistics follow directly from this lattice structure, including maximal width and width profiles at fixed depth.
+We now extend these ideas to the HS number.

+A key tool is a compressed butterfly permutation representation of the simple butterfly permutation $\pi_n \in \B_{n,s}$.
+Since

+we can encode $\pi_n$ by the bitstring $\mathbf{x} \in \{0,1\}^n$.
+This representation is sufficient to construct the full permutation while allowing certain statistics to be computed directly from the bitstring itself, without first constructing $\pi_n$.